Kluzera/homepage/README.md

 ## My first page
 **I learned how to create website from the best teacher Krzysiek Dąbrowski:)**

+If you want see what I learnd check my website:https://kluzera.github.io/homepage/

 -I learnd what is html, css and javasript.

 -I learnd how to divide into sections file HTML.